xlladdins/xll/docs/Excel4MacrosT-Zcopy.md

 **Related Functions**

-PTTESTM   Performs a paired two-sample Student\'s t-Test for means
+PTTESTM   Performs a paired two-sample Student's t-Test for means

-PTTESTV   Performs a two-sample Student\'s t-Test, assuming unequal variances
+PTTESTV   Performs a two-sample Student's t-Test, assuming unequal variances

 Return to [top](#T)

-UNDO
+# UNDO
-====

 Equivalent to clicking the Undo command on the Edit menu.
 Reverses certain actions and commands.
 UNDO is available in the same situations